antoniopreucil93/app-docker-swarm-example/README.md

 # Docker swarm example for Nestjs

- - simple example of how to deploy nestjs application with postgres on nginx server with help of docker swarm orchestration tool.
+ - Example of how to deploy simple nestjs app, postgres database and nginx server with help of docker swarm orchestration tool.

 ## Images